 7. Direct Response Marketing / Landing Pages / Premium Content Tools

 Did you ever want to run a membership site?
-You can easily achieve that by downloading/purchasing either PrivateContent, UserPro, Magic Members, Membership or Member Wing.
+You can easily achieve that by downloading/purchasing either PrivateContent, UserPro, Magic Members, or Membership.
 Each plugin allows you to offer members exclusive content for a small fee.
 However, each plugin does have it’s own unique features and cost, so do some investigating before you settle on one of the suggested plugins.
 However, there is the free WP-Members plugin as well.

 But, how are you going to get visitors to become members?
 Though an awesome landing page.
 The WordPress Landing Pages plugin gives you the ability to monitor and track conversion rates, run an A/B Multivariate Split Tests and gain intelligence and lead activity.